Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-ACDC, or aterial calcification due to CD73 deficiency, is a rare, adult-onset vascular disorder.
-Individuals with ACDC have calcium buildup in their arteries below the waist and in the joints of their hands and feet but not in the arteries of their heart.
-Affected individuals can experience progressive pain and cramping in the calves, thighs, buttocks and feet due to poor circulation.
-ACDC is caused by mutations in the NT5E gene.
-It is inherited in an autosomal recessive manner.
+Arterial calcification due to deficiency of CD73, or ACDC, is a rare, adult-onset vascular disorder.
+People with ACDC have calcium build-up in the large vessels (mainly below the waist) and in the joints of the hands and feet.
+Signs and symptoms may include progressive pain and cramping in the calves, thighs, buttocks, feet, and/or hands.
+The age of onset has been reported as early as the second decade of life.
+ACDC is caused by mutations in the NT5E gene and is inherited in an autosomal recessive manner.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss ACDC.
 Click on the link to view a sample search on this topic.